-As the president of a design studio, I feel like I rarely get to design anything these days.
+As the president of a branding agency, I feel like I rarely get to design anything these days.
 I spend the majority of my time managing clients and projects, working on strategy, art directing, etc. Sometimes I find myself missing my true passion – graphic design.

 As long as I didn’t try to alter the theme’s overall design, things went relatively smoothly.
 But whenever I wanted to change anything, it required me to find their code in the theme’s CSS file, then overwrite it with my own CSS.
 Lucky for me, I know how to write CSS.
 If not, I would’ve been out of luck, or on the phone with a qualified web developer.

 Fast forward several days and I eventually ended up with an attractive, functional responsive web design.
 However, if it was not for my background in web design and development, I NEVER would’ve been able to pull this off.
 I would’ve needed to hire a web developer, who likely would’ve been frustrated, needing to weed through thousands of lines of code to make the site look and function the way I wanted.
 And in the end, I still wouldn’t have a custom-designed website.
 I’d have a modified template, hacked to try to accomplish my goals.